CNRS Application Guide

 • You have a long-term goal from which you can draw research questions

 It is not useful to insist on the specific problems that you may solve.
 The ability to solve difficult problems will not distinguish you from other candidates while having a good global view of your field will.
+They look for candidate that can see wide and deep.

 Bonus points